consideRatio/default-hub-homepage/README.md

 # Custom JupyterHub template for 2i2c pilot hubs

-This repo contains html jinja2 templates for customising the appearance of JupyterHub.
+This repo contains html jinja2 templates for customizing the appearance of JupyterHub.
 Each HTML file here will override the files in `https://github.com/jupyterhub/jupyterhub/tree/master/share/jupyter/hub/templates`.

 Any changes made in this repository will be reflected in the JupyterHub within 5 minutes.